Information disclosure based on the TCFD recommendations

 • Trend survey and adoption study of key units and components with high energy-saving performance.

-• Consider sales strategy for energy-saving POS products.
+• Consideration of sales strategy for energy-saving POS products.

 • Increase in demand for services in the Retail Solutions Business that contribute to customers’ activities to reduce environmental burden.

-• Consider sales strategy for securing more smart receipt orders.
+• Consideration of a sales strategy for securing more Smart Receipt® orders.

 • Data service platform enhancements.

-• Development of products and services and consideration of partner collaboration for service expansion.
+• Development of products and services and consideration of partner collaboration for expansion of business.

 • Data service platform enhancements.